 Fertility and IVF support

-Acupuncture has been used in Asia for centuries as a spur to reproduction.
-Acupuncture affects hormonal systems in the body, including the systems that govern reproduction, and via ultrasound studies, stimulates the flow of blood to the uterus and ovaries, therefore making the lining of the womb more receptive to the implantation of the embryo – whether conceived naturally or via assisted fertility.
+Acupuncture influences hormonal systems in the body, including the systems that govern reproduction, and via ultrasound studies, stimulates the flow of blood to the uterus and ovaries, therefore making the lining of the womb more receptive – whether conceived naturally or via assisted fertility.

 The use of acupuncture is growing amongst couples turning to IVF to have a baby.
 As a viable and effective option to help maximise fertility and IVF outcomes, many clinics overseas and now in Australia have acupuncturists as members of their team or otherwise refer actively to external Acupuncture clinics.